merryt/Drive_to_JAM/markdown/2021-recap-and-2022-goals.md

 -   Be supportive of family during trying times.
 This will be demonstrated by physical and emotional proximity and support.

 -   Have a better understanding of what motivates me.
-This will be demonstrated by a 14 day period of feeling productive with out a fiscal reward.
+This will be demonstrated by a 14 day period of feeling productive without a fiscal reward.

 -   Beat the video game Portal 2,